bigskysoftware/htmx/www/content/extensions/response-targets.md

 ## Configure (optional)

+* When `HX-Retarget` response header is received it disables any lookup that would be performed by this extension but any responses with error status codes will be swapped (normally they would not be, even with target set via header) and internal error flag (`isError`) will be modified.
+You may change this and choose to ignore `HX-Retarget` header when `hx-target-…` is in place by setting a configuration flag `htmx.config.responseTargetPrefersRetargetHeader` to `false` (default is `true`).
+Note that this extension only performs a simple check whether the header is set and target exists.
+It is not extracting target's value from the header but trusts it was set by HTMX core logic.

+* Normally, any target which is already established by HTMX built-in functions or extensions called before will be overwritten if a matching `hx-target-…` tag is found.
+You may change it by using a configuration flag `htmx.config.responseTargetPrefersExisting` to `true` (default is `false`).
+This is kinky and risky option.
+It has a real-life applications similar to a skilled, full-stack tardigrade eating parentheses when no one is watching.

-`isError` flag on the `detail` member of an event associated with swapping the content with `hx-target-[CODE]` will be set to `false` when error response code is received.
+* `isError` flag on the `detail` member of an event associated with swapping the content with `hx-target-[CODE]` will be set to `false` when error response code is received.
 This is different from the default behavior.
 You may change this by setting a configuration flag `htmx.config.responseTargetUnsetsError` to `false` (default is `true`).

-`isError` flag on the `detail` member of an event associated with swapping the content with `hx-target-[CODE]` will be set to `false` when non-erroneous response code is received.
+* `isError` flag on the `detail` member of an event associated with swapping the content with `hx-target-[CODE]` will be set to `false` when non-erroneous response code is received.
 This is no different from the default behavior.
 You may change this by setting a configuration flag `htmx.config.responseTargetSetsError` to `true` (default is `false`).
 This setting will not affect the response code 200 since it is not handled by this extension.

 ## Usage